 No. A common misconception is explosive storage magazines will contain a blast inside the unit—this is not the case.
 Explosive storage magazines work as a safeguard against theft and accidental detonation by improper storage and the environment.

-Day Boxes are used for the transfer and temporary, supervised storage of your explosives.
+Day boxes are used for the transfer and temporary, supervised storage of your explosives.
 These magazines are light enough for daily transport from your overnight storage area to the job site.
+Our DynaLoc™ day boxes are constructed to be fire-resistant, weather-resistant, and theft-resistant.